FVjesus/Doe_Project/README.md

 > Project developed in the Dev Marathon

 ## The Project
-Doe is a system for registering blood donors.
+Doe Project is a system for registering blood donors.

 ![](/img/1.png)
 ![](/img/2.png)

-##Build project.
+## Build project.
 Inside the backend folder use the following commands

 ```sh